iammrverma/Go-Plus-Assignment/README.md

 ## Getting Started
 - Latest version of Django 4.1.5 is used in the making of this webapp
-- Copy the URL of this repository, go to desired location in your computer, open git bash there, run command : git clone https://github.com/iammrverma/Go-Plus-Assignment.git <name you want to give>
+- Copy the URL of this repository, go to desired location in your computer, open git bash there, run command : git clone https://github.com/iammrverma/Go-Plus-Assignment.git project_name

 ## Usage
-cd <name you given before>
+cd project_name
 python manage.py runserver
 visit the URL that appears ie. 127.0.0.1:8000